Game Designer | Sound Designer

 Those Things From Below

-Date: February 2025 - May 2025Role: Sound Designer, Games DesignerProject Type: Gameplay Vertical SliceModule: Senior Collaborative Games ProjectTools: Unreal Engine 5, FL Studio
+Date: February 2025 - May 2025Role: Game DesignerProject Type: Gameplay Vertical SliceModule: Senior Collaborative Games ProjectTools: Unreal Engine 5, Adobe Photoshop

 Those Things from Below is a 3D Horde-Shooter set during the industrial revolution.
 The player finds themself in the depths of a run-down factory and must fight hordes of cursed, indescribable creatures in order to restore power to the factory, manufacture more weapons and escape.